hpe-storage/python-hpedockerplugin/ansible_3par_docker_plugin/README.md

       | ```etcd_peer_port```  | Yes  | 23800  |
       | ```etcd_client_port_1```  | Yes  | 23790 |
       | ```etcd_client_port_2```  | Yes  | 40010 |

+    > **Note:** Please ensure that the ports specified above are unoccupied before installation.
+If the ports are not available on a particular node, etcd installation will fail.

+    > **Limitation:** The installer, in the current state does not have the capability to add or remove nodes in the etcd cluster.
+In case an etcd node is not responding or goes down, it is beyond the current scope to admit it back into the cluster.
+Please follow the [etcd documentation](https://coreos.com/etcd/docs/latest/etcd-live-cluster-reconfiguration.html) to do so manually.

   - It is recommended that the properties file is [encrypted using Ansible Vault](/ansible_3par_docker_plugin/encrypt_properties.md).